ClusterHQ/flocker/docs/advanced/configuration.rst

 - ``ports``

   This is an optional list of port mappings to expose to the outside world.
-  Connection to the external port on the host machine are forward to the internal port in the container.
+  Connections to the *external* port on the host machine are forwarded to the *internal* port in the container.

   .. code-block:: yaml